Restoration Ecology and Environmental Horticulture Option

 There are also many courses at UW Bothell and UW Tacoma that serve as appropriate electives.

-ESRM honors students who need to fulfill the 10 credit major capstone requirement may choose the experience most appropriate to their goals, including the Proposal (ESRM 494) and Senior Thesis (ESRM 496) or Senior Project (ESRM 495) or the award-winning Restoration Ecology Capstone through UW-Restoration Ecology Network (ESRM 462-463-464).
+ESRM Restoration Ecology and Environmental Horticulture students must complete a 10 credit major capstone.
+Students may choose the experience most appropriate to their goals.
+The first option spans 2 quarters and includes the Capstone Proposal (ESRM 494) and Senior Thesis (ESRM 496) or Senior Project (ESRM 495).
+The second option is the 3 quarter award-winning Restoration Ecology Capstone through UW-Restoration Ecology Network (ESRM 462, 463, 464).
 Capstone requirements include a project proposal, data collection or project implementation, analysis of data/project, final written report of findings/project, and an oral presentation.
 Participation in the UW Undergraduate Research Symposium in May is highly recommended for those students pursuing an individual capstone project.

 Career Opportunities and Graduate Study